Fly Fishing in Denver

 There are two basic ways you can fish Colorado:

 THE DO-IT-YOURSELF APPROACH: Fishing on your own is great way to experience Colorado's rivers and lakes - especially if you have time.
-When thinking about a DIY trip, make sure to research river access, stream flows, and try to visit a local shop to get up-to-date information and fly patterns that are effective for those specific rivers at the specific time you are visiting.
+When thinking about a DIY trip, start by checking out our Current Colorado Fly Fishing Reports.
+Make sure to research river access, stream flows, and visiting a local shop can get you up-to-date information and fly patterns that are effective for those specific rivers at the specific time you are visiting.
 There can be a tremendous sense of accomplishment when you put all of the pieces to the puzzle together and the result is a beautiful Colorado fish hammering a dry fly that you presented just right.

 GUIDED TRIPS: If you don't have the time to research and plan, the other option is to hire a guide.
 This is probably the most effective way to fish on your first trip to Colorado or if you are new to fly fishing.
 Fly fishing guides are experienced and specialize in the water they fish and offer fishing on both public sections of water as well as private settings.
 Make sure to talk to your guide ahead of time to make sure they understand what equipment you have and what equipment you will need to borrow or rent.
 Also, be very up front about your level of experience.
 If you haven't fished before, don't be bashful about it.
 Most guides offer both half and full days.
 If you are visiting Denver, there are great options - both guided and unguided - within 90 minutes of downtown.